The ways we meet people, place, and transition reveal much about how well we live.

 Every transition matters.

-If listening to this program stirs something in you - deeper questions, a stirring memory, tender places or a longing - you’re not alone, reach out to a listening partner, seek professional supports or lean into Lifeline on 13 11 14.
+If listening to this program stirs something in you - deeper questions, a memory, tender places or a longing - you’re not alone, reach out to a listening partner, seek professional supports or lean into Lifeline on 13 11 14.

 Emma is a member of Palliative Care NSW, the Natural Death Advocacy Network (NDAN), Amitayus Home Hospice Service, The Ethics Centre and is an advocate for Compassionate Communities Australia.